Barrier Industrial Council: History

 One notable example of the BIC's influence in the town is the Badge Show Day.
 Established in 1923 the Badge Show Day is an event held four times a year in which union members march through the town wearing badge distributed by the BIC.
 During the period of compulsory unionism this acted as a way of ensuring that all workers were financial members of their relevant union as the individually numbered badges indicated which union they were a member, and which shift they worked on if they were miners.

 In 1977, the BIC engaged in industrial action directed at the City of Broken Hill which culminated in the resignation of the city council, including mayor Noel Hicks, and the appointment of administrators by the state government.
 The conflict occurred when a council employee, Noel Latham, refused to pay a fine imposed by the BIC.
 As a result, other workers refused to work with Latham, "resulting in a two-week pile-up of garbage".
 The BIC then excluded Latham from its membership by refusing to issue him a badge and asked the city council to dismiss him.
 The council believed there was no legal grounds to dismiss Latham, as a result of which 97 council employees working in garbage collection, sanitation services and road works staged a walk-out.

-The influence of the BIC has declined to some extent with the decline in mining employment in the town, as well as greater state and federal government regulation, but it is still an important organisation in local politics.
+The influence of the BIC has declined to some extent with the decline in mining employment in the city, as well as greater state and federal government regulation, but it is still an important organisation in local politics.